Kaushik Ganguly: Career

-Kaushik made his directorial debut with Sex Education (2004).
+Kaushik made his directorial debut with Waarish (2004).
 After his debut, over the years, he has directed more than 15 films and along the way has won several awards.
 Few of his most notable films include Laptop, which won the National Award for Best Background Music in 2011, Shabdo (2012), which won the National Award for Best Bengali Film and Chotoder Chobi (2015).
-His 2017 directorial venture includes Chaya O Chobi, a Bengali drama starring Abir Chatterjee, Koel Mallick and Ritwick Chakraborty, Nagarkirtan, an LGBTQ movie starring Riddhi Sen and Ritwick Chakraborty.
+His 2017 directorial venture includes Chaya O Chobi, a Bengali drama starring Abir Chatterjee, Koel Mallick and Ritwick Chakraborty, Nagarkirtan, an LGBTQ+ movie starring Riddhi Sen and Ritwick Chakraborty.